-- Will you be installing all new flashings or are there any old flashings which you will re-use?
+- Will you install all-new flashings, or are there any old ones that you will re-use?

-- Are there any areas of the roof which you plan to just seal rather than flash?
+- Are there any areas of the roof that you plan to just seal rather than flash?

 - Please explain how pipe penetrations will be handled.